aryadaroui/LTspice-Data-Export/README.md

 1.25892541179417	-51.9879374626541	89.9855155366172
 ```

-## How to use

-**Just run the script in your terminal and drag and drop the LTspice data `.txt`.
-The `.tsv`	 file will be created at the original directory.**

-Optionally, you can output as a `.csv`  and/or scientific notation with the ` -c` and `-s` flags switches respectively.

-You will need Python 3 or above and a GNU/Linux or macOS computer.
-If you're using windows, I think it's only the `    os.system('clear')` commands that are incompatible.
-You can just copy paste the rest as you need.

 Now you can properly analyze the waveform or just make pretty charts for your documents.

 ![](https://raw.githubusercontent.com/aryadee/LTspice-Data-Export/master/Images/Report.png)